 Sometimes, the weather conditions get extreme.
 Winds can become so high that trees are falling.
 There may be heavy thunderstorms, rain and floods.
 It is important to follow local weather reports and comply with the advice given by the authorities.
 You will stay safe as long as you protect yourself from the dangerous weather.

 High winds create also secondary threats on the sea.
 Waves become so high that the sea is not any more suitable for swimming.
 Travelling by speed boats during storms is not a good idea.
-When the bad weather hits on, forget the activities on the sea.
+When the bad weather hits, forget the activities on the sea.
 Stormy days are good for shopping.

 Unfortunately, Bali is also in a high-risk area related to earthquakes.
 An earthquake itself can be dangerous but it can also cause a tsunami.
 We advise making a plan on how to protect yourself in your hotel room if an earthquake occurs.
-And after the earthquake, there is a risk of a tsunami.
+After the earthquake, there is a risk of a tsunami.
 Know your route to an elevated place to protect yourself from a possible flood.

 Bali is an island so travelling by boat is common.
 For example, travellers love to sail to Nusa Penida which is only 1-hour ride from Bali.